-The majority of dog owners love to see and take pictures of their dogs.
-We have an intrinsic need to journal their journey through life visually.
+Most dog owners love to see and take pictures of their dogs.
+We need to journal our dog’s journey through life visually.

-Most dogs, for some reason known only to them, are quite camera-friendly!
-They don’t know what you’re doing, but they know it must be something important.
-After all, you are focused on them!
+Most dogs are pretty camera-friendly for some reason, known only to them.
+They don’t know what you’re doing but know it must be important.
+After all, you are focused on them.

 To get great pictures, use these dog photo tricks.

-Because we don’t know the secrets professional photographers use, some of the pictures we take are just so-so, but we keep them.
-By bearing in mind a few simple tips, more of your pictorial challenges to document your dog’s life and capture their character will be fondly cherished.
+Because we don’t know the secrets professional photographers use, some of our pictures are so-so, but we keep them.

 Keep your camera handy and ready to go.